-However, in order to engage this profitable segment, you must understand the mover lifecycle to know when to effectively target movers with your messages.
+However, to engage this profitable segment, you must understand the mover lifecycle to know when to effectively target movers with your messages…

 - The first is when the home is placed on the market.

 - The second is when the home is under contract or has a pending sale.

 - The third is when a consumer has actually moved.